 Mercer Health is the only healthcare system in Mercer County, Ohio.
 Mercer County Community Hospital, located in Coldwater, anchors a network of affiliated providers, primary care practices and specialty medical services throughout Mercer and Auglaize counties.

 True to the values of our original stakeholders, at Mercer Health, our focus is not on awards or recognition, but rather providing quality and accessible care in a caring environment.
-Simply, our greatest honor is providing for our community.
+Simply put, our greatest honor is providing for our community.

 To positively steer our community’s health.